xMuramasa/hls_service_test/backend/README.md

 ## How to run

+- Postgresql database is required as described in the `docker-compose.yml` file
+  - `docker compose up postgres`

 - Change the connection string in `./backend/db/db.go` file to the correct database connection string depending on your setup

 ```go